NadigerAmit/substrate-node-template-Voting/README.md

 7. Click Submit signed Transaction and confirm.

-8. Repeat the above steps for other accounts like Bob, Charlie, Dave, etc.
+8. Repeat the above steps for other accounts like Bob, Charlie, Dave, etc who has balance.

 ### Get Proposal Results
 After the voting period has ended (e.g., 10 blocks):